Darris-Thomas/MOVIE-RECOMMENDATION-SYSTEM-/README.md

-# Netflix Movie Recommendation System
+# *Netflix - Movie Recommendation System
 ## Overview

 This project is a Movie Recommendation System built using Python and Jupyter Notebook.
 It provides two types of recommendations: